Prepper Gear

 For the central North Pacific...between 140W and 180W:

-An area of low pressure continues to produce disorganized showers
+A broad area of low pressure is producing disorganized shower

-the system moves westward to west-northwestward at 10 to 15 mph.
+days while the system moves generally westward at about 15 mph.

 * Formation chance through 48 hours...low...20 percent.